cybersecplayground/bugbounty-Tips-and-Tricks/IDOR/idor_part_3_Automation_And_Bounty_Mastery.md

 ---

-## ⭐ Like & Share if you're ready to hunt IDOR like a pro!
+## ⭐ Star the repo if you're ready to hunt IDOR like a pro!

 #IDOR #BugBounty #WebSecurity #Automation #CyberSecurity #Hacking #PenTesting #InfoSec